Coupling Selection Rules in Heterotic Calabi-Yau Compactifications: Introduction

 Toroidal compactifications with magnetic fluxes also lead to similar discrete flavor symmetries such as $D_4$ and $\Delta (27) $ \cite{Abe:2009vi,Berasaluce-Gonzalez:2012abm,Marchesano:2013ega}.
 Recently, it is found that non-invertible (flavor) symmetries appear from $\mathbb Z_2$ orbifolding of magnetized toroidal compactifications \cite{Kobayashi:2024yqq,Funakoshi:2024uvy}.
 That includes a gauging of the outer automorphism of $\mathbb Z_M$ symmetries, i.e., $D_M\cong \mathbb{Z}_M\rtimes \mathbb{Z}_2$ with gauged $\mathbb{Z}_2$.\footnote{For gauging of the outer automorphism of a group, see, Refs. \cite{Heidenreich:2021xpr,Bhardwaj:2022yxj}.} These non-invertible flavor symmetries were applied to flavor physics in order to derive interesting flavor structure \cite{Kobayashi:2024cvp,Kobayashi:2025znw}.
 Such a $\mathbb Z_2$ gauging of $\mathbb Z_M$ can lead to non-trivial Yukawa textures, which can not be realized by group selection rules without symmetry breaking.
 For example, the Yukawa texture of the nearest neighbor interaction pattern and other interesting textures can be obtained.
 It includes the texture addressing the strong CP problem without axion.

 Coupling selection rules in heterotic Calabi-Yau (CY) compactifications with standard embedding are determined by topological data of CY such as intersection numbers \cite{Candelas:1985en}.
 In general, such coupling selection rules are different from coupling selection rules due to group theory.
 For instance, non-invertible global symmetries are discussed in two-dimensional superconformal field theories with CY target spaces at Gepner points \cite{Cordova:2023qei}.
-Our purpose is to reveal coupling selection rules on CY compactifications with large volume regime.
+Our purpose is to reveal coupling selection rules of matter fields on CY compactifications with large volume regime in the context of four-dimensional low-energy effective field theory derived from heterotic string theory with standard embedding.
 As concrete examples, we consider complete intersection Calabi-Yau threefolds (CICYs) \cite{Candelas:1987kf,Candelas:1987du}.
 We classify coupling selection rules of chiral matter fields on CICYs.
 Those coupling selection rules can not be understood by group theoretic rules.
 We show that those coupling selection rules can be understood by combinations of essential fusion rules.

 The paper is organized as follows.
 After briefly reviewing CICYs in Sec. \ref{sec:CICY}, we classify coupling selection rules of chiral matters in heterotic string theory on CICYs up to $h^{1,1}=5$ in Sec. \ref{eq:selection-rule}.
 Then, an underlying structure of coupling selection rules is discussed in Sec. \ref{sec:more}.
 Sec. \ref{sec:con} is devoted to the conclusions.
 In Appendix \ref{app:gauging}, we review the $\mathbb{Z}_2$ gauging of $\mathbb{Z}_M$ symmetries and extend them.
 The coupling selection rules on CICYs with $h^{1,1}=4$ and $5$ are respectively summarized in Appendices \ref{app:h11=4} and \ref{app:h11=5}.